livz/livz.github.io/_posts/2017-07-17-using-tokens-in-Ubuntu-with-pgp.md

+---
+title:  "Using Tokens in Ubuntu with PGP"
+---

 ![Logo](/assets/images/token-pgp/key-logo.png)

 In this tutorial we'll see how to use an eToken in Ubuntu with PGP for signing documents and also encryption/decryption.